-Eat smaller amounts of meat or eliminate meat altogether from 1-2 meals per week for your family.
-Plant-based protein options that can create a filling meal include beans, tofu, lentils, and nuts.
+Eat smaller amounts of meat or eliminate meat altogether from one or two meals per week for your family.
+Plant-based protein options that can create a filling meal include beans, tofu, lentils and nuts.

 Make fruit the nightly dessert for your family.